View Categories

 • Exploring Exchange Rate System: Current account surplus: the government can go for currency revaluation for reducing the current account surplus.
 This happens for economies where exports are higher than imports.

-• To manage inflation: the government may go for currency revaluation in order to manage that inflation rate.
+• To Manage Inflation: the government may go for currency revaluation in order to manage that inflation rate.
 Revaluation can lead to either higher inflation or even lower inflation.
 Currency revaluation can make imports cheaper which can reduce the inflation rate in the domestic economy.

 In Exchange Rate System : Currency Appreciation

-• Currency appreciation refers to the increase in the value of one currency with respect to other foreign currencies.
+• Definition: Currency appreciation refers to the increase in the value of one currency with respect to other foreign currencies.

 • Currency appreciation is the unofficial increase in the value of any currency.